The Eye of the World: Chapter 1

 The rider is totally covered in his cloak so that no part of him is showing.
 When he looks at him, Rand feels that the rider hates everything that's alive, but him above all things.
 He stumbles, and Tam asks him what's wrong, but when they look down the road again, it is empty.
 Tam reminds him of the flame and the void, a thing he has taught Rand.
 He should concentrate on one flame and feed all of his passions in it until his mind became empty, and focus on the void.

 Mat Cauthon hides behind the cart so only Rand can see him, and they start talking.
+Mat mentions that he and a friend caught a badger and plan to set it loose to wreak havoc at the upcoming festivities.
 Rand finds out that Mat also has seen the stranger on the horse and while they discuss him, Tam spots Mat and gets him to help Rand with unloading the cider.
 He tells them that a gleeman has arrived in the village to entertain at Bel Tine, something that cheers the boys up after talking about the rider.

 - Who is the strange Black coated rider who seems to hate Rand then disappears?